Andy Griffith: Political activities

-In 2000, Griffith appeared in a last-minute campaign commercial where he endorsed then-Attorney General Mike Easley for governor of the state of North Carolina.
+In 2000, Griffith appeared in a last-minute campaign commercial where he endorsed Democratic Party candidate and then-Attorney General Mike Easley for governor of North Carolina.
 Easley had been locked in a tight race with former Mayor of Charlotte Richard Vinroot and had been losing his lead in the polls.
 Easley went on to win that November, taking 52% of the vote to Vinroot's 46%.
 Many observers dubbed Easley's victory as the "Mayberry Miracle", and credit Griffith's endorsement for stopping his falling poll numbers.

 In October 2008, Griffith appeared with Ron Howard in a Funny or Die video endorsement for Barack Obama's presidential campaign.

-In addition to his online video with Howard in 2008, in politics Griffith favored Democrats and recorded television commercials endorsing North Carolina governors Mike Easley and Bev Perdue.
-He spoke at the inauguration ceremonies of both.
-In 1989, he declined an offer by Democratic party officials to run against Jesse Helms, a Republican U.S. Senator from North Carolina.
+In addition to his endorsement of Obama, Griffith recorded a television commercial endorsing Democratic candidate Bev Perdue for governor of North Carolina the same year.
+He spoke at the inauguration ceremonies of both Easley in 2001 and Perdue in 2009.
+In 1989, he declined an offer by Democratic Party officials to run against Jesse Helms, a Republican Senator from North Carolina.

 In July 2010, he also starred in advertisements about Medicare.